 The Western Institute is home for the Missouri Western State University Regional Law Enforcement Academy/Police Officer Standardized Training (P.O.S.T.) course.
-The twenty-three week, 940-clock-hour course offered by Missouri Western State University certifies participants to become police officers in the state of Missouri.
+The twenty-three week, 940-clock-hour, and the forty-three week, part-timer courses offered by Missouri Western State University certifies participants to become police officers in the state of Missouri.
+The Academy is located at the Downtown University Center.